agargaro/three.ez/docs/docs/tutorial/getting-started/installation.md

   main.createView({ scene, camera: new PerspectiveCameraAuto(70).translateZ(1) });
   ```

- Alternatively, if you prefer a more structured and modular approach using classes ***(which is recommended)***, you can use the following code snippet:
+ Alternatively, if you prefer a more structured and modular approach using classes ***(which is recommended for large project)***, you can use the following code snippet:

   ```typescript
   import { Scene as SceneBase, Mesh, BoxGeometry, MeshNormalMaterial } from 'three';